 Practically speaking, this is a good mouse.
 You’ve got many settings to choose from, including macro and micro controls.
 This gaming mouse is built to serve the demands of MMO gaming and may not be recommend for casual usage because of its higher demands in terms of power.

 Are you a fan of the Transformers?
 Well, if you are, then you’ll immediately think that this gaming mouse right here is a Transformer with its mechanical-looking appeal due to its aluminum chassis build.
 Personally, I can say it is visually stunning.

 Overall, it is good mouse.
-It gives you that steam punk mechanical appeal and delivers performance like any gaming mouse in its price range.
+It gives you that steam punk mechanical appeal and delivers performance like any gaming mouse.
 It’s a hassle, though, for MAC users.

 Editor’s Choice: Logitech G300s

-When it comes to durability and price, the Logitech G300s and the Jelly Comb 4000 are pretty much the same.
+When it comes to durability and cost, the Logitech G300s and the Jelly Comb 4000 are pretty much the same.
 However, the Logitech G300s is a gaming mouse designed for both left- and right-handed players.
 Aside from that, the very criterion that sets the products aprt is the brand name.
 If you put the brand name into consideration, the Logitech brand has been in the market for quite some time.
 Logitech has established its products to be durable and has proven itself in making quality computer hardware.
-After using the Logitech G300s, I can confidently say that it does the job with the assurance of topnotch quality without draining your finances.
+After using the Logitech G300s, I can confidently say that it does the job with the assurance of topnotch quality gaming mouse.

 This one is popular, offers outstanding features almost without compromising its durability and strengths.
 Although loaded and packed with features and having a fierce design, its durability comes into question.
 Like our reviewers have said, this gaming mouse may deteriorate quite quickly.